 Snot becomes a secret and silent inconvenience around the second semester of sixth grade.
 Before then, snot is nothing to be ashamed of because children don’t yet possess a fully developed notion of shame.
 Elementary kids pick their nose with fervor.
 When they cry, a bright green river of snot runs out of their open nostrils and they feel no need to tissue it away, a sleeve or no sleeve will do fine.
 At high speeds while chasing the opposite-sex on the playground mulch, sometimes a wet booger will spew sideways out of the nose, drying in a splay across their cheek.
 When they laugh, a bubble of snot will hang delicately between the inside and outside precipice of the nostril edge.
 Back and forth, never popping, it will reverberate with each intake of breath until the teacher comes over to wipe it away for them.
 None of this concerns the pre-middle school child because like most things in their young lives, snot is a mystery that still needs to be solved.

 In middle school, snot is a different story.
 If a friend sees the snot, they are at once thrust into a conundrum.
-Do they tell their friend that they have a booger hanging out in their nose and enlighten them to the fact that they’ve seen it and have been seeing it for an unspecified period of time or spare themself that task and let the friend embarrass themselves with a hanging booger for the rest of the day, hoping some other unlucky participant in the snot debacle will carry the burden of informing the friend.
+Do they tell their friend that they have a booger hanging out in their nose and enlighten them to the fact that they’ve seen it and have been seeing it for an unspecified period of time or spare themselves that task and let the friend embarrassingly continue on with a hanging booger for the rest of the day, hoping some other unlucky participant in the snot debacle will carry the burden of informing the friend.

 Boys still pick their nose, but during the second semester when they start to realize everyone’s eyes are on everyone, they begin to do so more discreetly.
 In order to draw the least amount of attention, they wipe it under the desk or on the desk in the most uncouth cases, for the teacher to wipe away with healthy amounts of Clorox later.
 Girls have developed their sense of shame enough to excuse themselves to the bathroom for any seemingly unsightly task from blowing their nose, to applying lip gloss or simply checking to make sure every hair is still tucked neatly into their ponytail which alleviates their need to wipe boogers on class materials, but causes a riotous fight for bathroom passes each class period.
 It’s a trade-off.